 Concept and need of entrepreneurship; Characteristics and Types of Entrepreneurship; challenges of entrepreneurship.
-Women entrepreneurship - challenges of women entrepreneurship in India; developing women entrepreneurship; success stories of women entrepreneurship - case study
+Women entrepreneurship - developing women entrepreneurship; Sustainable entrepreneurship.
+Case studies on women entrepreneurship and sustainable entrepreneurship.

 Module No. 2: Starting New venture

 Creating and starting the venture - Steps for starting a small industry-idea generation, preparation of business plan - selection of types of organization - Entrepreneurship opportunities.